aaaaaa123456789/libplum/docs/untrusted.md

   also ensures that the product of all dimensions is no greater than the specified limit.
   This function is used internally by [`plum_load_image_limited`][load-limited] to enforce its pixel count limit (as described in [the previous section](#untrusted-image-files)), and it can be used by users for similar purposes.

+**Warning:** these validations are only necessary for programs that allow other programs to send them image data (in the form of a [`struct plum_image`][image]) directly.
+This is something that might arise in a wrapper library, or any similar program that exposes an API for other code to interact with it, but is very uncommon in end-user software.
+Therefore, end-user programs will probably not need any of these functions, except perhaps for those that validate image dimensions if the programs allow users to create a new image by specifying its dimensions.

 * * *